react-navigation/react-navigation.github.io/versioned_docs/version-8.x/static-configuration.md

    See [How does automatic path generation work](configuring-links.md#how-does-automatic-path-generation-work) for more details.

+By default, linking is enabled in static configuration with automatic path generation.
+It needs to be explicitly disabled by passing `enabled: false` to the `linking` prop if you don't want linking support.

 ## `createComponentForStaticNavigation`

 The `createComponentForStaticNavigation` function takes the static config returned by `createXNavigator` functions and returns a React component to render.
 The second argument is a name for the component that'd be used in React DevTools: